namuol/juicer/NOTES.md

 ## intro
-Hi, my name is Lou, and in another life I was a game developer.
+Hi, my name is Lou, and in another life, I made games.

-This talk is about "game feel".
-Don't worry if you don't know what that means, it doesn't matter.
+Quickly:
+- Who has worked on games?
+Design or development?
+- Who has worked on interactive applications, frontend design?

+So I'm mostly going to be talking about action games, but there are some takeaways that I think apply to any kind of **interactive application**.

+I use the term *"Game Feel"* to refer to any design choices you make for a game that don't directly impact the *mechanics* and *outcome* of the game, but do affect the way the game itself *feels*.

-An alternative title for the talk could have been "34 stupid tricks to make your game more fun".
+But really, a better title for this talk would have been "34 stupid tricks to make your game more fun".

-I have a lot of details to go through so I'll try to go quickly.
+I'll try to go quickly so there's some time at the end for questions.

 ## 0: nothing
 Here's a basic action game.